philoMJ/retail-globalmart-databricks/FlightRecorder.md

     *   **The Fix:** Checked the Personal Access Token (PAT) in GitHub settings; it had expired.
 Generated a new token.
     *   **Lesson:** Always check the "Expiry Date" on your credentials first.
 High-fidelity transport requires valid passports! 🛂

+#### 💹Cruising Altitude:
+* Started on Bronze Layer
+* Created a job for bronze layer.
+Committed the job to Github

 ---
 *End of Log.*